John Levett (athlete)

-John Levett (1826 – August 1876) was a nineteenth-century athlete who was twice Champion Runner of England.
+John Levett (c.
+1826 – August 1876) was a nineteenth-century athlete who was twice Champion Runner of England.
 In 1852 he ran 10 mi in 51:42, his personal best time and a longtime world record.

-Levett was born in 1826, the eldest son of carpenter John Levett and his wife Sarah (née Yates).
+Levett was born in about 1826, the eldest son of carpenter John Levett and his wife Sarah (née Yates).
 The family lived at York Street, later New Road, Battersea.

 John Levett Jr. married Sarah Hannah Coulson, and the couple had five children between 1847 and 1856.
 Hannah and the children lived at York Street with her Levett in-laws, apparently because her husband was often away training or competing.
 Money was obviously tight, and Levett's running schedule seems to have left little time for much else.

 For his training, John Levett ran at Garratt Lane, Wandsworth, and competed in a succession of races.
 In 1851 he ran 10 mi in Hyde Park, Sheffield, earning £50.
 On 11 October 1852, running at Islington for the title of Champion Runner of England, Levett ran 10 mi in under 52 minutes and won the title for the second time.

 In August 1854 Levett ran at Birkenhead, near Liverpool, this time winning £100.
 At the competition, two gentlemen from Preston were looking for a man to run 11 mi in one hour on one day and 20 mi in two hours the following day.
 Each man had bet £100 for each match.
 Levett stayed at the Liverpool Arms, Duke Street, and trained at Hoylake and Aintree racecourses.
 The Star Hotel, Birkenhead was the headquarters.

 Levett ran 11 mi in 2 minutes under an hour at Rock Ferry on the Monday evening.
 On Tuesday he was clearly suffering from his previous efforts and gave up after running an hour and 29 minutes, completing 15 and a half miles.
 The race took its toll; Levett was suffering from exhaustion.
 Nevertheless, he then took £100 and £50 to run 21 mi in 2 hours and was tied to do 11 mi in the first hour, set for the following Monday in Liverpool.
 The financial rewards pushed Levett forward, but in those days the running was gruelling with men exerting themselves to the point where they frothed at the mouth.